PedroMTQ/mantis/README.md

 If you have only loose reads, you need to assemble them first; when you have assembled reads/genomes you need to predict the protein coding regions (gene prediction - e.g. prodigal) to convert your data into a protein fasta that Mantis can then use.

+**MANTIS IS NO LONGER IN ACTIVE DEVELOPMENT**, but I'm still maintaining it.
+I will try to answer any issues and fix any problems as soon as possible (usually over the weekend).

 **Mantis is compatible with genomes and metagenomes.**

 - [Installation](#installation)